 Ancestral Bodies

-During the early stages of the Covid pandemic, I began traveling to Poland.
-My travels were based on fear as well as curiosity.
+During the early stages of the Covid pandemic I began traveling to Poland.
+I wanted to know more about this mysterious place known within our family as "Pommern."
 The narration in this film takes the form of a fictional letter written to my Grandmother's sister, Margaret Anna Martha Kopitzke who was born in 1898 in Steinforth, Pomerania, Prussia.
-Part historical research, part ancestral meditation, this project relies on embodied and experiential ways of knowing and bearing witness to the things that have been buried and remain buried.
+Part historical research, part ancestral meditation, this project relies on embodied and experiential ways of knowing and bearing witness to the things that have been buried and remain buried; particularly the complexities of identity within the Baltic region.

-Ancestral Bodies is a collaborative project with the Szczecin-based Pomeranian Historical Society Volunteer Group.
+The cinematography used in Ancestral Bodies focuses on the Szczecin-based Pomeranian Historical Society Volunteer Group as they pull pieces of Pomeranian tombstones from the Oder River near Police, Poland.
 The group cleans, catalogs, and resurrects Baltic German cemeteries that have laid to waste since the WWII-era forced expulsions and displacement of the Poles in the east, and Baltic German populations from what is present day Northern Poland.
 Marek Łucak, the police commandant and volunteer group leader, specializes in the re-aquisition of stolen art and artifacts.
 As he catalogs the names inscribed on gravestones, he frequently makes phone calls to Christiane Karweik in Wolfsburg, Germany, who transcribes the now extinct Plattdeutsch language.
 It is her family's native tongue, a language considered "lesser than," in comparison to proper German.
 She reads and understands this language, but was never taught to write in it.
+I have discovered similar relationships to Plattdeutsch within my own family.
+It is closer to Dutch than the modern German languages.

 The historical tension between Germans and Poles still exists to this day, evidenced in the lack of upkeep or care for the other group's ancestral remains, as well as residual fears from Polish families that Baltic Germans will try to reclaim their former family homes.